melessemenelik/data-engineering-pipelines/README.md

 │── README.md                # Project documentation
 │── LICENSE                  # MIT License
-│── .gitignore               # Ignore build and environment files
+│── .gitignore               # Ignore build and environment files *Organized modules for batch ETL, ELT orchestration, and streaming workflows, with clear separation of datasets, dependencies, and documentation.*
 👉 This diagram shows the **end-to-end flow**:
 - **[Data sources](ca://s?q=Add_data_sources_in_pipeline_workflow_diagram)** feeding into **[ETL](ca://s?q=Add_ETL_in_pipeline_workflow_diagram)** with PySpark.
 - Then orchestrated as **[ELT](ca://s?q=Add_ELT_in_pipeline_workflow_diagram)** pipelines in Airflow.